metal-crow/Inventory-Watcher/README.md

  * `/ItemSearch`: Search for item based on partial name or partial description
  * `/ItemAdd`: Add item to inventory
  * `/ItemUpdate`: Update item info, given primary key
- * `/ItemFind`: Find item: send command to hardware
+ * `/ItemFind`: Find item: TODO either return photo with the area highlighted or give the photos from `/`, and return photo # and location to highlight from js
  * `/`: Serve client html/js view
+ * `/public`: Serve everything in the selected folder as static TODO

 Client (Javascript/HTML):
  * Search for items
- * Get and display info about item
+ * Get and display info about item: Done via highlighting area in picture of room [Should this be done via qr codes and cv?]
  * Request item location be shown
  * Update item stats

-Hardware (Laser, RasPi):
- * Store coordinates with item in Database
- * Have laser attached to gimble and RasPi
- * When Pi receives data over network, point laser at received coords

 ###SQL Schema
 Item: